Managing Editor Tabs

 To split and unsplit the editor window

-Switch to the desired tab and right-click on it.
+Switch to the desired editor tab and right-click it.

-To split an editor tab creating a file copy, chooseor from the context menu.
+To split an editor tab and create another tab for the document, chooseor from the context menu.

-To split an editor tab without copying a file, chooseor from the context menu.
+To create a new tab group and move an editor tab to this group without creating another tab for the document, chooseor from the context menu.

 To change the splitter orientation, choosefrom the context menu.